amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 NAME   READY   STATUS    RESTARTS   AGE demo   1/1     Running   1          16m
 {{< /output >}}

+{{% expand "Bonus: How can you check what processes are in your container in your pod?" %}}
+You could use `ps` within a `kubectl exec` to see what is running in the container in your pod.
+While this assumes that you have `ps` installed in your container image, that is the case with your `demo` image.
+Try this: `kubectl -n dev exec demo -it -- ps -eo pid,ppid,cmd` to focus on the process id, parent process id, and command properties.
+{{% /expand %}}

 This reveals evidence that Kubernetes automatically restarted your pod.
 You have witnessed something simple but very important about Kubernetes.